Molino's description and foliated homogeneity: Preliminaries

 for some maps $\phi^1_{ai}:\xi_i(U_i\cap\phi^{-1}(U'_a))\to B'_a$ and $\phi^2_{ai}:p_i(U_i\cap\phi^{-1}(U'_a))\to T'_a$.
 The maps $\phi^2_{ai}$ generate a morphism $\Phi:\HH\to\HH'$ \cite{AlvarezMasa2006,AlvarezMasa2008}, which is said to be {\em induced\/} by $\phi$.

 An action of a group on $X$ is called {\em foliated\/} when it is given by foliated homeomorphisms.
-A homotopy $H$ between foliated maps $\phi,\psi:X\to X'$ is said to be {\em leafwise\/} (or {\em integrable\/}) if it is a foliated map $X\times I\to X'$; i.e., $H(L\times I)$ is contained in some leaf of $X'$ for eall leaf $L$ of $X$, and therefore the path $H(x,\cdot):I\to X'$ is leafwise for all $x\in X$.
+A homotopy $H$ between foliated maps $\phi,\psi:X\to X'$ is said to be {\em leafwise\/} if it is a foliated map $X\times I\to X'$, where $X\times I$ is endowed with the foliated structure with leaves $L\times I$, for leaves $L$ of $X$; in particular, every path $H(x,\cdot):I\to X'$ ($x\in X$) is leafwise.
 In this case, $\phi$ and $\psi$ induce the same morphism $\HH\to\HH'$ \cite[Proposition~6.1]{AlvarezMasa2008}.
-This condition is stronger than being a foliated map $X\times I_{\text{\rm pt}}\to X'$.
 A {\em leafwise\/} isotopy has a similar definition.